rewinfrey/learning-pathway/README.md

 larger application.

-I paid special attention to computational space by using `CSV.foreach` rather than `CSV.read` to prevent loading potentially large CSV files into memory.
+I paid special attention to computational space by using `CSV.foreach` rather than `CSV.read` when possible to prevent loading potentially large CSV files into memory.
 I memoized results when possible, and when iterating over collections tried to optimistically locate the target with a fall back to a pessimistic enumeration if necessary.
 The worst case computational complexity for portions of the algorithm is O(n^2).